dlt-hub/dlt/docs/website/blog/2023-10-19-dbt-runners.md

    - **The core runner**

 4. **A short demo on how to do that with dlt’s dbt runner.**
-   - **Dbt Cloud Runner Demo**
+   - **dbt Cloud Runner Demo**
-   - **DBT Core Runner Demo**
+   - **dbt Core Runner Demo**

 ---

 ### 1. **What is dbt, and what’s the use case for core and cloud?**

-**Dbt (data build tool)** is an open-source software that plays a crucial role in the data transformation process.
-It empowers data analysts and engineers to create, manage, and document data transformation workflows using SQL (Structured Query Language).
-Dbt primarily focuses on solving the transformation aspect in ELT (Extract, Load, Transform) data processing.
+**dbt (data build tool)** is an open-source software that plays a crucial role in the data transformation process.
+It empowers data analysts and engineers to create, manage, and document data transformation workflows using SQL (Structured Query Language). dbt primarily focuses on solving the transformation aspect in ELT (Extract, Load, Transform) data processing.

 ### **The Problem dbt Solves**

-Dbt addresses the challenge of efficient data transformation, streamlining the 'Transform' stage in ELT workflows.
-Traditionally, transforming raw data into a structured, analyzable format has been complex and laborious.
-Dbt simplifies and automates this process, allowing users to define data transformations through SQL queries.
+dbt addresses the challenge of efficient data transformation, streamlining the 'Transform' stage in ELT workflows.
+Traditionally, transforming raw data into a structured, analyzable format has been complex and laborious. dbt simplifies and automates this process, allowing users to define data transformations through SQL queries.

 ### **What is dbt Core?**

-Dbt Core is the fundamental open-source version of dbt.
-It provides the essential features and functionalities for developing and running data transformation workflows using SQL scripts.
-Dbt Core offers local execution capabilities, making it suitable for small to medium-scale projects run within a user's environment.
+dbt Core is the fundamental open-source version of dbt.
+It provides the essential features and functionalities for developing and running data transformation workflows using SQL scripts. dbt Core offers local execution capabilities, making it suitable for small to medium-scale projects run within a user's environment.

 ### **What is dbt Cloud?**

-Dbt Cloud is a cloud-based platform provided by Fishtown Analytics, the company behind dbt.
-Dbt Cloud offers a managed environment for running dbt, providing additional features and capabilities beyond what dbt Core offers.
+dbt Cloud is a cloud-based platform provided by Fishtown Analytics, the company behind dbt. dbt Cloud offers a managed environment for running dbt, providing additional features and capabilities beyond what dbt Core offers.
 It is hosted on the cloud, providing a centralized, collaborative, and scalable solution for data transformation needs.

 ### **When to Use One or the Other?**